Irrigation in India: Colonial era

 In 1800, some 800,000 hectares were irrigated in India.
-The Britishers by 1940 built significant number of canals and irrigation systems in Uttar Pradesh, Bihar, Punjab, Assam and Orissa.
+The Britishers by 1940 built significant number of canals and irrigation systems in Uttar Pradesh, Bihar, Punjab, Assam and Odisha.
 The Ganges Canal reached 350 miles from Haridwar to Kanpur in Uttar Pradesh.
 In Assam, a jungle in 1840, by 1900 had 1.62m hectares under cultivation, especially in tea plantations.
 In all, the amount of irrigated land multiplied by a factor of eight.
 Historian David Gilmour states British colonial government had built irrigation network with Ganges canal and that, "by the end of the century the new network of canals in the Punjab" were in place.

 Much of the increase in irrigation during British colonial era was targeted at dedicated poppy and opium farms in India, for exports to China.
 Poppy cultivation by the British Raj required reliable, dedicated irrigation system.
 Large portions of the eastern and northern regions of India, namely United Provinces, Northwestern Provinces, Oudh, Behar, Bengal and Rewa were irrigated to ensure reliable supply of poppy and opium for China.
 By 1850, the Asian opium trade created nearly 1,000 square kilometers of poppy farms in India in its fertile Ganges plains, which increased to over 200.000 hectares by 1900.
 This diversion of food crop land to cash crop use, state scholars, led to massive famines over the 1850 to 1905 period.

 Major irrigation canals were built after millions of people died each in a series of major famines in the 19th century in British India.
 In 1900, British India (including Bangladesh and Pakistan) had about 13 million ha under irrigation.
 In 1901 the Viceroy, Lord Curzon, appointed a Commission chaired by Sir Colin Scott-Moncrieff to draw up a comprehensive irrigation plan for India.
 In 1903 the Commission's report recommended irrigation of an additional 2.6 million hectares.
 By 1947, the irrigated area had increased to about 22 million ha.
 In Northwestern British India region alone, with the colonial government's effort, 2.2 million hectares of previously barren land was irrigated by the 1940s, most of which is now part of Pakistan.
 Arthur Cotton led some irrigation canal projects in the Deccan peninsula, and landmarks are named after him in Andhra Pradesh and Tamil Nadu.
 However, much of the added irrigation capacity during the colonial era was provided by groundwater wells and tanks, operated manually.